shawn14/ai-sports-betting-system/ARCHITECTURE.md

 ### Computation
 - In-memory processing only
-- No database writes during cron (write only to blob)
+- Canonical writes to Firestore during cron (blob is a read cache)
 - Chronological game processing (single pass)
 - Efficient Map structures for lookups